ADVOCACY

 OUR ADVOCACY GOALS & METHODS

-eliminate barriers to care, including arbitrary limits on medication.
+eliminate impediments to care, including arbitrary limits on medication.

 promote education about pain.